wlabarron/audiotools/README.md

 # audiotools

-A collection of useful audio tools, mostly just shortcuts for `ffmpeg` and `id3v2` commands, so make sure you've got those two things installed.
+A collection of useful audio tools, mostly just shortcuts for `ffmpeg` commands, so make sure you've got that installed.

 Run `./audiotools` for usage instructions.